 If you would like me to come to your school, library or festival please email me to discuss fees and the kind of visit that will best suit you at firstname.lastname@example.org

 I will talk to year 3 through to adults about my novels and the background and inspiration for writing them.
-My content is tailored to the age-group, and includes personal anecdotes and selected readings.
-Plenty of opportunity is made available for questions, plus a signing session.
+My content is tailored to the age-group, and includes workshops, personal anecdotes and selected readings.
+Plenty of opportunity is made available for questions.

 All my workshops are highly interactive and work best with groups of 40 students or less.
 I’m willing to be flexible, but my main workshops fall into the following categories tailored for year 3 to adults: